team-mayes/atesa/docs/the_config_file.rst

 ``max_consecutive_fails``

-	The maximum number of consecutive failed shooting moves permitted before the entire aimless shooting run terminates.
-This option is useful for placing a lower limit on the acceptance ratio so as to avoid spending a lot of resources on inefficient sampling.
-It does not terminate just the individual thread, because to do so would bias the sampling procedure.
+	The maximum number of consecutive failed simulations permitted in any single thread before the entire aimless shooting run terminates.
+In this case, "failed" simulations refers to simulations that do not produce valid output files -- it has nothing to do with whether a shooting move is "accepted" or "rejected".
+Sometimes simulations occasionally fail for innocuous reasons, but if many failures happen in a row it usually indicates some systemic issue that warrants investigation.
 If a negative value is given, there is no limit.
-Default = -1
+Default = 10

 The following options concern the information error convergence criterion in aimless shooting, which is turned on by default.
 See :ref:`InformationError` for a general description of this method.